|Nutrition Facts (per serving)|

 Vegetarian pasta e fagioli, or Italian pasta with beans, is a great high-protein pasta recipe for vegetarians and vegans (or Italians!).
 Pasta fagioli is made from small pasta (use little shells, bow ties, or even macaroni elbows) and white beans cooked in an Italian-seasoned tomato sauce with plenty of garlic, fresh basil, oregano and lots of paprika for extra flavor.

-I love this dish, because I absolutely love loading up on carbs (yum!) but the white beans, tomato sauce and fresh herbs temper the carbs, adding a protein boost.
+We love this dish because we absolutely love loading up on carbs (yum!) but the white beans, tomato sauce and fresh herbs temper the carbs, adding a protein boost.

-- 1 1/2 cups small shell or bow tie pasta
+1 1/2 cups small shell pasta, or bow tie pasta

 Cook the pasta in the water with 1 teaspoon of salt.